YuehHanChen/AB_Testing/README.md

 In this project, I conducted A/B tests and regression analysis to examine the conversion rate difference between the control and experiment groups.

 ## Data set information:
-This data set was originally came from Udacity's Data Analyst Nanodegree Program.
+This data set was originally from Udacity's Data Analyst Nanodegree Program.

 ## Part A
 I used 2 approaches, the P-Value method, and Z-tests to conduct A/B Tests.